jschwellach/dive-travel-buddy/README.md

 # Dive Travel Buddy

-A smart travel companion application built with React and OpenAI integration to help divers plan their perfect diving trips based on seasons and conditions.
+This is a Demo application that shows a smart travel companion application built with React and OpenAI integration to help divers plan their perfect diving trips based on seasons and conditions.

 ## Features